autistic-symposium/mev-toolkit/README.md

 - [Escaping the Dark Forest by samczsun](https://samczsun.com/escaping-the-dark-forest/)
 - [How to Build an Ethereum Mining Pool by Dragonfly research](https://medium.com/dragonfly-research/how-to-build-an-ethereum-mining-pool-6be356520b7a)
 - [MEV and Me by Paradigm](https://research.paradigm.xyz/MEV)
-   - "if block rewards are small enough compared to MEV, it can be rational for miners to destabilize consensus."
-   - "The rate at which MEV accumulates on a given blockchain is generally proportional to the complexity of its application-layer behavior."
 - [Return to the Dark Forest by rekt](https://rekt.news/return-to-the-dark-forest/)
 - [Modern MEV sandwich attacks on Ethereum routers by totlsota](https://mirror.xyz/totlsota.eth/9JaNkZ1XQfQD6Y79aLYHC_kb_dSBoJ2JYiag5BuGGM8)
 - [Dr. Reorg or: How I Learned to Stop Worrying and Love MEV by Saneel Sreeni](https://medium.com/dragonfly-research/dr-reorg-or-how-i-learned-to-stop-worrying-and-love-mev-2ee72b428d1d)